The World Higher Education Database (WHED)

 The WHED provides structured, country-specific information in two main areas: national higher education systems and individual higher education institutions.
 For each country, users can access a fact sheet detailing the education system’s structure, types of institutions, key credentials, admission requirements, national authorities, quality assurance mechanisms, and aspects of student life.
 This section offers essential context for understanding how higher education operates within each country.

 Institutional profiles include practical and administrative details such as the institution’s name (in English and local language), contact information, year of establishment, funding type (public or private), language of instruction, academic calendar, and admission criteria.
 Where available, the WHED also provides information on institutional leadership, academic divisions, degree offerings by level and field, and statistical data on student and staff numbers.
-Each HEI is assigned a unique Global WHED ID, and any campuses or branches are linked to their parent institution.
+Each HEI is assigned a unique Global WHED ID, and any campus or branches are linked to their parent institution.

 Global WHED ID